XEFB-AM

 XEFB-AM is a radio station on 630 AM in Monterrey, Nuevo León, Mexico.
 It is owned by Grupo Acustik.
-The frequency is currently silent.

 History

 XEFB received its concession on September 1, 1932.
 It originally operated on 1315 kilohertz with 100 watts.
 Jesús Quintanilla, the original concessionaire, sold XEFB to Emisoras Incorporadas de Monterrey in 1945.
 In 1958, XEFB-TV launched, Monterrey's first local station; it is now part of Televisa.

 XEFB later moved to 630 kHz.